The Best Wine Fridges On The Market, According To Reviews

 Wine Enthusiast 32-Bottle Dual Zone Wine Cooler

 Our final three entries all come from Wine Enthusiast, which makes sense, given that it's a brand used for the wine program at The Institute of Culinary Education.
 The first is the 32-Bottle Dual Zone Wine Cooler.
-At about $450, it's competitive with some of the other fridges on this list at a similar price point.
 It has dual temperature zone control, interior LED lights, it's thin (although not able to be built in, like some previous choices), and has wavy, removable racks, with a larger bottom rack to accommodate bigger bottles.

 Wine Enthusiast 6-Bottle Wine Cooler